Donate

 Eating disorders in the LGBTQ+ community

-During Pride Month and beyond, we’re here to celebrate and uplift the LGBTQ+ community.
+We’re here to celebrate and uplift the LGBTQ+ community all year round at Beat.
 But we also recognise that lesbian, gay, bisexual, and transgender people and others in the community are disproportionately affected by eating disorders.

-Risk factors like discrimination, fear of not being accepted, distress over body image, internalised shame and stigma, and many more can make LGBTQ+ people more vulnerable.
+Risk factors like discrimination, fear of not being accepted, distress over body image, internalised shame and stigma, and many more can make LGBTQ+ people more vulnerable to mental health illnesses like eating disorders.
 And systemic misconceptions and stigma among healthcare professionals can make it harder to seek support.

 It can be really helpful to work with a therapist who shares your experiences, or who has been trained to work with LGBTQ+ clients.